Configure a linux-supported gamepad

 NameTypeInclusionDescription

-The dropdown as a table of controls available and their inputs in the Control tab of the Viam app.
+The input controller component in the control tab of the Viam app.

 Mappings are currently available for a wired XBox 360 controller, and wireless XBox Series X|S, along with the 8bitdo Pro 2 bluetooth gamepad (which works great with the Raspberry Pi).